diegolagoglez/dlang-sigsegv-so-proof-of-concept/README.md

-# Proof of concept of how D compiler (dmd) generates a binary that throws a SIGSEGV with using with *.di files
+# Proof of concept of how D compiler (dmd) generates a binary that throws a SIGSEGV when using with *.di files

 # Introduction